 Participatory arts and video installation.
-Modern Art Oxford, 2020-21.
+Responsive Space, Modern Art Oxford, 2020-21.

-Breathworks began as a digital participatory project led by Lucy Sabin, Creative Associate (Digital) at Modern Art Oxford.
-The gallery’s audiences were invited to capture an experience related to breathing, submitting an image and 20-60 seconds of audio via an online form specifically designed for the project.
+Breathworks began as a digital participatory project led by Lucy Sabin, Creative Associate (Digital) at Modern Art Oxford (MAO).
+The gallery’s audiences were invited to capture an experience related to breathing, submitting an image and 20-60 seconds of audio via a webform.
+These media were then layered with a circular sound wave and added to an online exhibition and subsequent video installation in the gallery space.
+Thanks to its thematic timeliness and uptake, Breathworks also led to an events programme and research project in collaboration with the University of Oxford.
+A project write-up is available here.

 Breathworks featured on BBC Arts, Art Daily, a-n The Artists Information Company, and The Oxford Times.